boucaron/3DMouse/README.md

 ## Firmware
 - Regular Arduino Env using standard libraries + Encoder library (provided in Arduino IDE): compile and upload
-- *Work in progress*: may change slightly from a commit to another one
+- *PoC*: basic features are there, may still change slightly from a commit to another one
 - High-Level:
     -   Basic Loop:
         -  Read Serial Port (if something present to change the configuration/the mode of the mouse)